 In an era like this with new technologies, just how will local businesses change?
 Will “digital fabrication” cause changes to the Japanese lumber industry?
 Combining the new technologies of “digital fabrication” with the technologies of a local area, can the range of possibilities for “making things” can be broadened?

-Minamioguni-machi has been heavily involved in the lumber industry going way back, and three specialists from Japan and Australia will talk about new possibilities for “digital fabrication” and woodworking / wood construction.
+Minamioguni-machi had been heavily involved in the lumber industry going way back, and three specialists from Japan and Australia talked about new possibilities for “digital fabrication” and woodworking / wood construction.

-Also, this open lecture will be held along with the “Digital Fabrication and Local Craft” symposium, a cooperative effort between Kyushu University and the University of New South Wales.
-We look forward to seeing you all there.
+Also, this open lecture was held along with the “Digital Fabrication and Local Craft” symposium, a cooperative effort between Kyushu University and the University of New South Wales.

 16:30 Doors open